Gaza genocide: Genocidal acts

+Mass killings and physical harm

 Direct killings

 UN experts and human rights organisations have characterised Israel's actions in Gaza as extermination, a crime against humanity that involves "the act of killing on a large scale".
 During the first two months of bombing, Israel dropped 25,000 tonnes of explosives on the Gaza Strip.
 Many of these were unguided bombs dropped in densely populated areas, obliterating entire neighbourhoods.
 Since 7 October 2023, the IDF has been accused of extrajudicial killing of unarmed Palestinians and healthcare personnel.
 Israeli soldiers have killed Palestinian civilians, with a December 2023 UN report stating that they allegedly shot them in front of their families.
-In January 2024, Israeli soldiers killed civilians waving white flags.
-In April 2024, mass graves were found containing corpses with their hands tied, including women and the elderly.
+In January 2024, Israeli soldiers shot at civilians waving white flags, killing one.
 Doctors have identified numerous Palestinian children with single gunshot wounds to the head and chest, consistent with intentional targeting by Israeli forces.

+In April 2024, mass graves were found containing over 300 corpses, allegedly including older people, women and wounded, and others with their hands tied.
+The IDF said accusations that it caused the killings were "baseless and unfounded", and that during its operation "in the area of Nasser Hospital, in accordance to the effort to locate hostages and missing persons, corpses buried by Palestinians in the area of Nasser Hospital were examined."
+It added, "Bodies examined, which did not belong to Israeli hostages, were returned to their place."

 At least 14,000 Palestinians had been killed in Gaza by December 2023.
 In late 2024, a study limited only to those fatalities confirmed by at least three independent sources, and only from November 2023 to April 2024 (about 8,100 people), corroborated previous reports by the UN and news outlets that 70% of fatalities were women and children.
 As of 31 August 2024, data from the Ministry of Health (only for those of the dead who were fully identified, about 34,000 people at the time) showed that 60% of those killed were women, children, and the elderly.
 Eleven months later (31 July 2025) the number of those of the dead who were fully identified reached 60,199, 52.6% of whom were women, children, and the elderly.